vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 ## Declaring Types of Vue Plugins

-Plugins may augment Vue's global/instance properties, component options and so on.
-For that case, augmenting type declaration is also needed to use plugins in TypeScript.
+Plugins may add Vue's global/instance properties, component options and so on.
+For that case, type declaration also needs updates to make plugins code compile in TypeScript.
 Fortunately, there is a feature to augment an existing types that is called [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).

 For example, if you want to declare an additional instance property `$myProperty` that has `string` type: